-Shape dough into 48 balls, using a scant tablespoon of dough at a time.
-Place dough balls on a baking sheet.
+- Shape the dough into 48 balls, using a scant tablespoon of dough at a time.
+Place the dough balls on a baking sheet.
 Cover and chill for 30 minutes.

 To make the filling:

-Preheat oven to 350°.
-Lightly grease 48 mini muffin cups.
+- Preheat oven to 350°F. Lightly grease 48 mini muffin cups.

-Whisk together eggs, sugar, lemon juice, and melted butter.
-Fill each pastry shell with mixture.
+- Whisk together the eggs, sugar, buttermilk, lemon juice, and melted butter.
+Fill each pastry shell with the mixture.

-Bake 18-22 minutes, or until filling is set.
+- Bake 18-22 minutes, or until the filling is set.
 Cool in pans on wire racks for 10 minutes.
-Then, carefully remove tarts from pans to cool completely on wire racks.
+Then, carefully remove the tarts from the pans to cool completely on wire racks.